julitschkaa/kivypythontrialapp/README.md

 # kivypythontrialapp
- first steps with kyvi a cross plattform python library for rapid development of multi touch apps
+ first steps with kyvi, a cross plattform python library for rapid development of multi touch apps